June 1, 2022

 How to Downgrade from Google Analytics 4 to Universal Analytics

-Note: In July 2023, Universal Analytics stops working.
+Update (June 1st, 2022): In July 2023, Universal Analytics will stop working.
 It is no longer recommended to create new Universal Analytics properties.
 Use Google Analytics 4 instead.

 When Google Analytics 4 was officially announced, it became the default type of property in GA.
 Thus many people got confused.
 Can they still create Universal Analytics property?